Nongkhai Sor.Prapatsorn: Career

 At the peak of his career he received purses of 250,000 baht.
 Nongkhai was a two weight Rajadamnern Stadium champion at 126 and 130 lbs.
-He was chosen as the 130 lbs Thai representant for the World Martial Fesstyle Championship of 1982 in which he won the belt by knocking out his japanese opponent, Kunimasa Nagae, in the final.
+He was chosen as the 130 lbs Thai representant for the World Martial Fesstyle Championship of 1982 in which he won the belt by knocking out his Japanese opponent, Kunimasa Nagae, in the final.

+Death

-Nongkhai Sor.Prapatsorn died on August 11, 2021 from a stroke after a long disease.
+Nongkhai Sor.Prapatsorn died on August 11, 2021, from a stroke after a long disease.